langchain-ai/langgraphjs/README.md

 This agent executor uses existing LangChain agents.

 - [Getting Started Notebook](https://github.com/langchain-ai/langgraphjs/blob/main/examples/agent_executor/base.ipynb): Walks through creating this type of executor from scratch

+### Multi-agent Examples

+- [Multi-agent collaboration](https://github.com/langchain-ai/langgraphjs/blob/main/examples/multi_agent/multi-agent-collaboration.ipynb): how to create two agents that work together to accomplish a task
+- [Multi-agent with supervisor](https://github.com/langchain-ai/langgraphjs/blob/main/examples/multi_agent/agent_supervisor.ipynb): how to orchestrate individual agents by using an LLM as a "supervisor" to distribute work
+- [Hierarchical agent teams](https://github.com/langchain-ai/langgraphjs/blob/main/examples/multi_agent/hierarchical_agent_teams.ipynb): how to orchestrate "teams" of agents as nested graphs that can collaborate to solve a problem

 ## Documentation